 She had her first US hit single with her version of Dylan‘s If Not For You and followed this with the gold album Let Me Be There.
 Her career continued to flourish in Britain and she scored another hit early in 1973 with Take Me Home, Country Roads.

-Representing Britain in the prestigious Eurovision Song Contest in 1974, she came third with Long Live Love, but the song gave her another hit.
+Representing Britain in the prestigious Eurovision Song Contest in 1974 (pictured at right), she came third with Long Live Love, but the song gave her another hit.

 In 1975 she won a Country Music Award from the American Society of Composers, Authors and Publishers (ASCAP).
 If You Love Me, Let Me Know was a hit Stateside, which she followed with I Honestly Love You, an American #1 which also won her a Grammy.